 Major energy users around the home like HVAC systems, pool pumps and water heaters have been getting a major upgrade lately too.
 Traditionally, these appliances operate inefficiently, causing major spikes in the grid’s energy demand when they’re all used at the same time.

-Newer versions operate at varying speeds, compared to being powered on at 0% or 100% percent.
+Newer versions operate at varying speeds, compared to being powered on at 0% or 100%.
 If this sounds like something you may want to know about, click the button below.